jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Windows.md

 Before you start with Jamulus:
 1. **Close all applications** (especially those which could access your sound card like your browser/media player) since Jamulus needs exclusive access to your sound card.
 Other programs will not be able to use audio if ASIO4ALL and Jamulus are running.
 1. If the Jamulus audio doesn’t work out of the box, make sure that only the **correct inputs/outputs** in ASIO4ALL **are switched on**.
 Everything else should be switched off.
-This can be done as follows:
+Search the [community list of working ASIO4ALL configurations](https://jamulus.io/de/kb/2021/03/20/ASIO4ALL-Examples.html) for your configuration or do it manually if you can't find yours:

 ### How to set up ASIO4ALL inputs (Guide)